 Distribution Credit Information for Faculty

-Distribution courses introduce the knowledge, intellectual skills and habits of thought characteristic of disciplines or of inquiry across disciplines within three main areas: humanities, social sciences, and natural sciences and engineering.
+Courses that carry distribution credit (Groups I, II, III) introduce the knowledge, intellectual skills and habits of thought characteristic of disciplines or of inquiry across disciplines within three main areas: humanities, social sciences, and natural sciences and engineering.
 They are broad-based, accessible to non-majors, and provide a foundation that enables students to integrate knowledge from multiple perspectives.
-Distribution credit can be assigned to a course at two points in time: course creation and the annual roll-call.
+Distribution credit can be assigned to a course at two points in time: the course's initial creation or through the annual roll-call.

 To see current and historical Distribution Credit lists, please click here.